kevinding0218/InterviewDocuments/Q and A/Java - Spring/Spring Cloud.md

 - Consistent (All microservice instances needs to ensure receiving latest config)
 - Version history (meaningless if not consistent, you might see a change in the config but don't know if that change deployed to all instance)
 - Real-time management (when multiple different microservice listens to same source of truth of config server)
+- Security (encrypt and decrypt) with JCE (Java Cryptograhphy Extension)

 #### Local Spring Cloud Access
 > http://localhost:8888/application/default